 The Blackpool Illuminations now attract more than three million visitors to the resort each year.
 Starting (normally) at the end of August and running to November.

-Each week the Illuminations lighting up time gets slightly earlier, as it gets dark earlier and the nights get longer.
+Daily Switch on Times - each week the Illuminations lighting up time gets slightly earlier, as it gets dark earlier and the nights get longer.
 Think about it in blocks of a week.
 When there’s a time change it’s from Friday night until the following Thursday.

 At the end of British Summer Time when the clocks go back an hour, the Lights are turned on at 5pm.